FreddieK/Mobile-OpenRTB/readme.md

 (impressionValue - bid) if impression == 1 else 0
 ```

+One extension here is to also include an infrastructure cost to making the bid, in order to encourage not bidding if the expected utility is too low (typically due to winrate going towards zero).

 ### Market Price Estimation
 A common approach is to model the market price distribution for different inventory segments, either parametrically or non-parametrically.
 If parametrically, integrating over the PDF give the CDF where we easily can predict the win rate for any bid.
 If non-parametric, model learns to predict win rate at a discrete number of bid candidates.